mcharper/nextlify/content/en-GB/skillset.md

 ---
 title: Skillset
 lead1: >
-  Since starting to use React I've found I really enjoy working at the front end and I am focused on that for the time being.
+  Since starting to use React I've found myself working increasingly at the front end, though currently I'm also working with C# and ASP.Net again.

 lead2: >
   I've had a long career in development though.
 Since 2000 I've focused on web applications.
 My background is full stack.